What Is a Student Loan Grace Period and How Long Is It?

 Consider Making Payments Ahead of Time

 Just because you don’t have to make payments toward student loans during a grace period doesn’t mean you can’t.
 If you are in a financial position to make payments — even interest-only payments — during a grace period, you should.
-It can help keep your loan’s principal balance from growing.
+It can help keep your loan’s principal balance from growing if you have private loans and the accruing interest is capitalizing during your grace period.
 (Learn more in our take on making minimum student loans payments.)

 Look into Alternative Repayment Plans

-Once your grace period is over, you’ll be automatically enrolled in the Standard Repayment plan.
+Once your grace period is over for your federal loan, you’ll be automatically enrolled in the Standard Repayment plan.
 However, if you’re concerned about making your payments, several income-driven repayment plans are available.
-These plans reduce your payment to a small percentage of your disposable income — sometimes as low as $0.
-And beginning in 2023, these plans will become an even better deal.
+These plans reduce your payment to a small percentage of your discretionary income.
+The Department of Education introduced a new IDR plan recently called the Saving on a Valuable Education (SAVE).
+With SAVE, borrowers get the lowest monthly payments of all the IDR plans — sometimes as low as $0.
+(Note that the lowest payments will arrive in July 2024, when the minimum payment for SAVE participants drops from 10% to 5% of discretionary income.)

 Consider Consolidating or Refinancing Your Student Loans